-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Retail prescription drug program Tier 1 drugs 100% of the allowed amount, subject Not covered The pharmacy network for the plan is the ValueONE Network to a \$20 copayment Locate a ValueONE Network Pharmacy at AlabamaBlue.com/ValueONEPh Tier 2 drugs 100% of the allowed amount, subject to a \$35 copayment armacyLocator Prescription drugs (other than maintenance prescription drugs) can Tier 3 drugs 100% of the allowed amount, subject to the calendar year deductible be dispensed for up to a 30-day supply View the Source+Rx 1.0 Drug list that applies to the plan at Tier 4 drugs 100% of the allowed amount, subject to the calendar year deductible AlabamaBlue.com/2021SourceP lusRx1DrugList Tier 5 (preferred specialty) drugs 100% of the allowed amount, subject to the calendar year deductible Maintenance prescription drugs can be dispensed for up to a 90-day supply but the copayment is applicable for each 30-day supply.
-View the Maintenance Drug List that applies to the plan at AlabamaBlue.com/Maintenance DrugList Tier 6 (non-preferred specialty) drugs 100% of the allowed amount, subject to the calendar year deductible Tier 5 and 6 (specialty) drugs can be dispensed for up to a 30-day supply.
-The only in-network pharmacy for some Tier 5 and 6 (specialty) drugs is the Pharmacy Select Network View The Specialty Drug List that applies to the plan at AlabamaBlue.com/SelfAdminist eredSpecialtyDrugList Some immunizations may be received from an in-network pharmacy that participates in the Pharmacy Vaccine Network. • A list of the eligible vaccines these pharmacies may provide can be found at AlabamaBlue.com/VaccineNetw orkDrugList
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Retail prescription drug program The pharmacy network for the plan is the ValueONE Network Locate a ValueONE Network Pharmacy at AlabamaBlue.com/ValueONEPharmacyLocator Prescription drugs (other than maintenance prescription drugs) can be dispensed for up to a 30-day supply View the Source+Rx 1.0 Drug list that applies to the plan at AlabamaBlue.com/2022SourcePlusRx1DrugList Tier 1 drugs 100% of the allowed amount, subject to a \$20 copayment Tier 2 drugs 100% of the allowed amount, subject to a \$35 copayment Tier 3 drugs 100% of the allowed amount, subject to the calendar year deductible Tier 4 drugs 100% of the allowed amount, subject to the calendar year deductible Tier 5 (preferred specialty) drugs 100% of the allowed amount, subject Not covered Maintenance prescription drugs can be dispensed for up to a 90-day supply but the copayment is applicable for each 30-day supply.
+View the Maintenance Drug List that applies to the plan at AlabamaBlue.com/Maintenance DrugList Tier 5 and 6 (specialty) drugs can be dispensed for up to a 30-day supply.
+The only in-network pharmacy for some Tier 5 and 6 (specialty) drugs is the Pharmacy Select Network View The Specialty Drug List to the calendar year deductible Tier 6 (non-preferred specialty) drugs 100% of the allowed amount, subject to the calendar year deductible Covered Insulin Products: \$99 maximum cost share per 30-day supply that applies to the plan at AlabamaBlue.com/SelfAdminist eredSpecialtyDrugList Some immunizations may be received from an in-network pharmacy that participates in the Pharmacy Vaccine Network. • A list of the eligible vaccines these pharmacies may provide can be found at AlabamaBlue.com/VaccineNetw orkDrugList